 Salem’s Riverfront Carousel (Nearby Hotels)

 Salem’s Riverfront Carousel has been teleporting visitors back to childhood with hand-carved zebras, llamas and a list of other magical animals aboard its rotating platform near the Willamette River.
 The pavilion is covered, making it a great rainy day choice.
 You’ll find unique trinkets in the giant shop, and cotton candy or popcorn to snack on—local artists are even out and about working on projects.
-And guess how much it is to take a ride.
-Just one dollar!
+And guess how much it is to take a ride – just $1.50!
 Riverfront Park is also right there and has a huge globe monument, and great walking and biking terrain.

 Enchanted Forest Theme Park (Nearby Hotels)

 Topsy turvy whimsical villages, winding brick roads and other fairy tale flare embodies the Enchanted Forest Theme Park.
 Families can jump into the largely shaded park, and there’s plenty to do, including things like a bobsled coaster and log ride.
 Wander trough the spooky haunted house, take a peak at the gritty western town, and even chow down on delicious indulgent food!
 The family-friendly attraction in Oregon is a mesmerizing nook in the beautiful woods that both kids and adults love.

 A lot of history can be seen at the Oregon State Capitol.
 Within its stunning gold figure topped, Greek-style structure is murals and sculptures of the early days in the state.
 You can certainly make a half day of it by wandering the gardens and having lunch on the lawn.